Context-Specific Assessment

 • Privacy Act 2020 and HIPC compliance analysis per AI system

-• Companies Act director duty risk assessment
+• Companies Act 1993 director duty risk assessment with mitigation strategies

-• Vendor contract gap analysis and data protection review
+• Vendor contract gap analysis and data protection review for offshore AI providers

 Ongoing Monitoring Framework